nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 *{More to be added}*

+**Use case: Find customers**

+**MSS**

+1. User requests to list customers
+2. System shows a list of customers
+3. User requests to find customer using a car preference filter
+4. System shows a list of filtered customers
+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+* 3a.
+The given filter  is invalid.

+    * 3a1.
+System shows an error message.

+      Use case resumes at step 2.

+  Use case ends.

+*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.